Techtonica/curriculum/data-structures/trees.md

 - [Runtime Complexity](https://github.com/Techtonica/curriculum/tree/master/runtime-complexity)

 ### Motivation
 Trees are the type of data structure that will allow you to store and process objects and tasks dealing with numbers, strings and everything in between.
-The motivation here is to understand that a tree is a type of data stucture that represents data in a top down arrangement, similar to a hierarchy.
-Trees associate every object to a node in a tree, and the number of childre stemming from that node are referred to as its degree.
-There are several types of treees, including Binary Search Trees (BST) and with Binary Search Trees you can perform insertions, deletions, and retrievals.
+The motivation here is to understand that a tree is a type of data structure that represents data in a top down arrangement, similar to a hierarchy.
+Trees associate every object to a node in a tree, and the number of children stemming from that node are referred to as its degree.
+There are several types of trees, including Binary Search Trees (BST) and with Binary Search Trees you can perform insertions, deletions, and retrievals.

 ### Objective